RichBurman/highlands_project5/README.md

  I have tried to change the structure of the process_checkout view, but I have been unable to solve this bug.

+ #### user_payment app

+ - When I was having trouble trying to get Stripe payments to work, as explained in my solved bugs, I tried to use Stripe Checkout.
+I created a new app which is user_payment, which is still included in the code.
+If I delete this app and trying to remove all the links to it, it would prevent the website for loading and give various different errors.
+I had to go back to previous commit messages to have the user_payment app back and then the website/project would load.
+I want to remove the app as it isn't used, to my knowledge on the page.

  #### Database

  The database is not linked to Stripe using webhooks, which means the database is not as accurate as it could and should be.
 Due to the discount code bug, I run out of time to adapt the database structure and set up webhooks.